feliwxp/Data-Engineering-Notes/0. Back to Basics/4. Data Warehouses/README.md

     * Handles new business questions well
     * Secure

-Data marts and data warehouses are both highly structured repositories where data is stored and managed until it’s needed.
-However, they differ in the scope of data stored: data warehouses are built to serve as the central store of data for the entire business, whereas a data mart fulfills the request of a specific division or business function.
-Because a data warehouse contains data for the entire company, the best practice to have strictly control who can access it.
-Additionally, querying the data you need in a data warehouse is an incredibly difficult task for the business.
-Thus, the primary purpose of a data mart is to isolate — or partition — a smaller set of data from a whole to provide easier data access for the end consumers.
+## What is a data mart?
+---
+A data mart is a subject-oriented database that is usually a split portion of a larger warehouse.
+The data subset in a data mart usually relates to a certain business area, such as sales, finance, or marketing.
+Data marts speed up business operations by allowing users to access essential data from a warehouse or operational data store in very less time.
+A data mart is a cost-effective solution to efficiently acquire meaningful insights since it only comprises data relevant to a specific business area.

 ## Architecture
 ---